-The bill was further amended during its passage.
-Section 13 now says the Government will not be able to ratify the Withdrawal Agreement unless four conditions have been met:
+Section 13 of the EU Withdrawal Act says the Government will not be able to ratify the Withdrawal Agreement unless four conditions have been met:

-- the documents and an associated statement have been published
+- The documents and an associated statement have been published.

-- “the negotiated withdrawal agreement and the framework for the future relationship have been approved by a resolution of the House of Commons on a motion moved by a Minister of the Crown”
+- “The negotiated Withdrawal Agreement and the framework for the future relationship have been approved by a resolution of the House of Commons on a motion moved by a minister of the Crown”.

-- a subsequent debate has taken place in the House of Lords
+- A subsequent debate has taken place in the House of Lords.

 - Parliament has passed legislation to implement the Withdrawal Agreement.